PAUL34913/msp1-cv/README.md

 3. As a Frequent user, I want to check for new blog posts.
     1. The user would already be comfortable with the website layout and can easily click the blog link.
     2. Upon landing on the blog page, blogs will be displayed in chronological order, beginning with the newest post.
-    3. A call to action button has been created in order for users to sign up for newsletters, they will be notified of new blog entries by e-mail.

 ### Further Testing